 One couldn't ask for a more complete or convenient rendering of this important information than the one that Lawrence E. (Jerry) Jarrell has used in this book.
 It follows exactly the format used in the original and is a faithful transcription of it.
 I am sure you will find it as useful as I know I will. -- Mary A. Browning

-1860 Census - North division has county and state of birth, south division has state of birth.
+North division has county and state of birth, south division has state of birth.
 A 1964 abstract made from a microfilm copy of the original by Misses M. Lucille and Ruth H. Dever of High Point.
-While their work was never published, they generously made typescripts available to area libraries, and, eventually, to the Guilford County Genealogical Society for serial publication in The Guilford Genealogist.
+While their work was never published, they generously made typescripts available to area libraries.
+Later, the abstract was made available to the Guilford County Genealogical Society for serial publication in The Guilford Genealogist.